 When training dogs, you must have a good understanding of what motivates the one you are working with.
 Some dogs love a good ear scratch, while others may be fearful of touch.
 Some may follow a small piece of liver for miles, while others snub it to go play with their canine buddies instead.
-We cannot dictate to a dog what will motivate them, so as a dog trainer, you quickly learn to discover what the dog loves and use it accordingly to keep them motivated and engaged.
+We cannot dictate to a dog what will motivate them, so as a dog trainer, you must quickly discover what the dog loves and use it accordingly to keep them motivated and engaged.
 This is no different than with an employee, however, the true benefit we have with people is that we can just ask them.
-Unfortunately, most leaders or managers never do ask and assuming you know what motivates your team is not a good practice.
-By not knowing what motivates each employee, you may experience a lower retention rate and low team morale.
-In this post, we will discuss what a motivational survey is and different ways you can motivate your team.
+Shockingly, most leaders or managers never do ask and assume they know what motivates their team.
+By not knowing what motivates each employee, you may experience higher turnover rates, low team morale or lack of engagement.

-At dogma, I created a team motivational survey that we put out twice a year.
+At Dogma, I created a team motivational survey that we put out regularly to team.
+It may be on its own or I pull some of these questions and add them to other surveys we send out.
 It is an optional survey, but we encourage team members to take the short time to fill it out.
-We only require they do this once, but they are welcome to update it as they advance within the company.
-We tend to have a good response from these and we aim to reward them accordingly shortly after they fill it out.
-For example, if they say they would like a gift certificate to a certain restaurant, we ensure that’s what they get next when they cash in on our Initiative Program.
+We have a good response from these and we make sure to reward team members accordingly shortly after they fill it out.
+For example, if they say they would like a gift certificate to a certain restaurant, we ensure that’s what they get next when we jackpot reward them or as part of our structured initiative program.
 This demonstrates we listen to them and value the time they take to do these surveys, and that we actually do take action on them.
-By taking it seriously and responding in a timely fashion, you will also increase their compliance to do more of these in the future.
+By taking it seriously and responding in a timely fashion, you will also increase their willingness to do more of these surveys in the future.

 We ask the below questions in our survey, but you can easily update these to match your business: